mahmoodr/RedisCluster_HelmChart/README.md

-# Implement RedisCluster by HelmChart on K8S
-This repository contains a Helm chart for deploying a Redis cluster.
+#This repository contains a Helm chart for deploying a Redis cluster.

-## Installation

 ### Prerequisites

-- Helm 3.x installed on your local machine
+- Helm 3.x on your local
 - A running Kubernetes cluster

-### Usage
+### Installation

 1. Clone this repository:
     ```bash